 ON BOARD: SINGAPORE AIRLINES “BOOK THE COOK” DINING

 And so to the most important part of any flight: the food!
-Although Singapore airlines’ reputation for catering is already excellent, passengers in First and Business Class also have access to the Book the Cook service, allowing premium main course to be selected in advance of your flight from an extensive menu of over 60 dishes (check out all the London outbound choices here), while still receiving the standard starter and dessert.
+Although Singapore airlines’ reputation for catering is already excellent, passengers in First and Business Class also have access to the Book the Cook service, allowing premium main course to be selected in advance of your flight from an extensive menu of over 60 dishes, while still receiving the standard starter and dessert.
 I had chose this option for all my meals, but was pleased to note that the four (!) main course choices for passengers who had not opted for this service all looked very appealing.
 Before the lunch service, your tray table is beautifully laid for you with a real linen tablecloth and set with crockery and cutlery designed for the airline by Givenchy.
 I could get used to this.
 First up was the pre-starter of chicken and lamb satay – a classic Malaysian dish that was extraordinarily well executed – succulent meat and a blindingly good spicy peanut sauce.
 The rest of the meal was of a similarly high quality – and what a treat to eat on proper china with metal cutlery in an aircraft!
 The starter of Parma ham with melon and mozzarella was of a generous size with excellent ham.
 But the highlight was my choice of seafood thermidor – a massive portion of fresh fish and juicy prawns in an indulgent cheesy sauce, complete with fresh herb garnish.
 At sea level, this would have been an impressive restaurant dish.
 At 40,000 feet, it was nothing short of a miracle.
 Holly beside me had chosen the sushi and that was beautifully fresh, although she had to ask twice to get a set of chopsticks.
 For dessert I chose the tiramisu whoch turned out to be an excellent boozy coffee flavoured ice cream on a biscuit base – even better than the traditional dessert.
 Karen tried the summer pudding which was as pretty as a picture too.
 With all our faffing, Holly and I managed to miss the cheese trolley, but the cabin crew were happy to bring us each a plate comprising Somerset Brie, Blue Stilton and Lincolnshire Bomber cheese served with quince paste, grapes, nuts and crackers, as well as a choice of fresh fruit.

 And after a few hours sleep on my flat bed, it was time to wake up and enjoy breakfast!
 Now breakfast is often a dismal affair on planes, with rock hard, cold rolls and coffee that tastes like mud.
 Not so in Singapore Airlines Business Class – you can choose from a range of speciality coffees such as cappuccino, latte, espresso and the like – so I opted for a double espresso.
 The croissants were not only flaky but also warm, and served with excellent marmalade.
 Rachel’s Organic yoghurt and a beautiful fruit platter ensured that breakfast was healthy as well as indulgent.
 This was followed by a rather peculiar plate of food.
 On the Book the Cook menu, the only option for breakfast read “multigrain toast” – which I selected, thinking I would get some variation on an English breakfast, with multigrain toast.
 Instead, I was presented with a plate of roasted vegetables, fresh fruit, herbs, low-fat yoghurt… and somewhere at the bottom of all this, multigrain toast.
 Everything was delicious (particularly the roasted fennel and the beautiful berries) but I was not sure that they all belonged on one plate, and plain yoghurt drizzled over toast does nothing to improve either.
 By comparison, Holly’s filled savoury crepes and sausage (off the normal Business Class menu) filled me with menu envy – so it’s good to know you will geet excellent food even without using the Book the Cook option.